 Find out more in this article.

-If that sounds too dirty for you, Castro Marim is still an interesting place to visit – you can see Spain from the castle – especially with the benefit of a guided tour.
+If that sounds too dirty for you, Castro Marim is still an interesting place to visit – you can see Spain from the castle.

 Practicalities: There are regular buses to Castro Marim from neighbouring Via Real de Santo António (see above) but not directly to the salina spa.

-If this is your first Algarve vacation, take a look at my insider tips.
+If you’re looking for things to do in the Algarve and this is your first Algarve vacation, take a look at my insider tips.